Using Nash Bargaining and LLMs to Systematize Fairness

 John Nash, 1928–2015.
 Photo: Peter Badge / Typos1, CC BY-SA 3.0

 Nash, best known from A Beautiful Mind, proposed a rigorous method for resolving conflicts of interest between two parties.
-His solution assumes that each participant has a utility function, a way of scoring how much they value different outcomes, and identifies the agreement that maximizes the product of their gains over fallback options.
+His solution assumes each participant has a utility function: a way of scoring how much they value different outcomes.
+It then identifies the agreement that maximizes the product of their gains over what they’d get by walking away.

 What makes Nash’s solution compelling is that it’s provably fair in ways that feel intuitive.
-Neither side can gain at the other’s expense.
+No value is left on the table; you can’t make one side better off without making the other worse off.
 Only relative preferences matter, not how you measure them.
 And the benefit of reaching a deal gets divided based on how much each side gains compared to walking away.
 It doesn’t care who’s louder or more stubborn.

 The catch is defining each party’s utility function.
 Even for everyday negotiations (splitting chores, selling a house, dividing expenses) capturing your true preferences in a formal utility function is beyond what most people can (or want to) do.
 And without that, the Nash solution remains a mathematical ideal, not a practical tool.